thecodeiackiller/PetStore/README.md

 Below, you will find the steps I took to complete the project on a weekly basis.
 Each branch contains the specific changes and additions made during that particular week, showcasing the application's development phase by phase.

 Feel free to explore the branches to see how the project evolved!

+# Week 1 Guide

+In Week 1, I established the foundational structure of the PetStore application by creating classes with essential properties and fields, focusing on key object-oriented programming principles such as encapsulation and inheritance.
+I implemented a console application that manages user input, allowing for the instantiation of product objects and basic application flow control using loops and conditional logic.
+Additionally, I introduced exception handling to demonstrate error management in the application.
+This foundational work sets the stage for further development in subsequent weeks.